hlancia/lupus-nephritis-macrophage-target-discovery/README.md

 ---

+## Why This Project Matters

+This project demonstrates a target discovery workflow similar to those used in translational research and drug discovery programs.
+Rather than relying on a single dataset, targets were prioritized through independent validation across species (human and mouse) and technologies (single-cell and spatial transcriptomics), increasing confidence in biological relevance and translational potential.

+---

 ## Scientific Question

 Which inflammatory macrophage-associated targets are consistently associated with lupus nephritis across independent human and mouse datasets?